JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab2-CreateCustomPages.md

 ## ✍️ Exercise 4: Side Pane custom page

 With the basic structure of our app in place, we will now create the second custom page that will be used as a **side pane** to show the PDF version of a Purchase Order.
-There are two options available to create the page - **build from scratch** or **import a prebuilt page**.

-### Option 1 — Build from scratch

-Here, we will create a new page from scratch following the instructions from **Exercise 1** and paste in the YAML from this [Resource](/Assets/Lab2/PurchaseOrderSidePane.yml)
+To assist us, we have created a prebuilt version of the page that you can paste into your page.

 1. If you are still in the designer for the **Coho Winery Landing Page**, click on **Back** to return to the **Coho Winery PP Solution** solution.
 If not, navigate back to here.
 2. In the solution, select **New** -> **App** -> **Page** from the command bar.